larottao/LaRottaO.CarSimDashboard/README.md

 2024-09-20 Changelog

-- Show RPM and SPEED using ESP32 [SUCCESS] - The physical dashboard requires a slower update rate than engine RPMs.
-Instead of sending RPM, Speed, Gas and Fuel data on a single serial packet, the solution was using independent data packets for each item, sent at different rates.
+- Show RPM and SPEED using ESP32 [SUCCESS] - The physical dashboard requires a slower update rate for the speed data than the engine RPMs data.
+So, instead of sending RPM, Speed, Gas and Fuel data on a single serial packet, the solution was using independent data packets for each item, sent at different rates with different timers.

 2024-09-19 Changelog